sf105/sttp-book/_chapters/tdd.md

 ### Baby steps and simplicity

-TDD suggests developers to work in small (baby) steps; one should define the smallest possible functionality, write the simplest code that makes the test green, and do one refactoring at a time [4].
+TDD suggests developers to work in small (baby) steps; one should define the smallest possible functionality, write the simplest code that makes the test green, and do one refactoring at a time.

 In the interviews, participants commented about this.
 One of them mentioned that, when not writing tests, a developer thinks about the class design at once, creating a more complex structure than needed.